Ahzaazr/Power-BI-Dashboard/README.md

-# Power-BI-Dashboard
+# About-The-Dashboard
- ​Lihat detail 1.801 / 5.000 Hasil terjemahan Hasil terjemahan Dashboard of cellphone sales data from various merchants in the marketplace.
-Show patterns and insights in one easy-to-understand screen.
-Dashboard created using Microsoft Power BI.
+​This is a dashboard about cellphone sales data from various merchants in the market place which was created using Microsoft Power BI.
+Data obtained from kaggle.com.
+In this dashboard we can see the trend of cellphone units sold and revenue.
+We can also see the number of cellphone units sold based on brand and type, apart from that there is a chart of the relationship between cellphone ratings and the number of units sold.
+The dashboard can be viewed based on merchant city.